New Approaches to Representing Culture

 How can visitors learn about Native cultures during closures?

-After the 2024 hall closures, the Museum collaborated with Native advisors to develop two new resources: a new field trip experience about the traditional foods of the Haudenosaunee, to support Grade 4 curriculum about Native New York, and a short film about the Haudenosaunee community today, available on-site and online.
+After the 2024 hall closures, the Museum collaborated with Native advisors to develop two new resources: a new field trip experience about the traditional foods of the Haudenosaunee, to support Grade 4 curriculum about Native New York, and a short film about the Haudenosaunee today, available on-site and online.

 What to See When You Visit